Disneyland vs. Disney World — Everything You Need to Know About Both Theme Park Resorts

-There are a few cross-over rides that you’ll find at both parks, including the classics like Pirates of the Caribbean, Splash Mountain, and It’s a Small World.
+There are a few cross-over rides that you'll find at both parks, including the classics like Pirates of the Caribbean, Splash Mountain, and It's a Small World.
 However, each park puts its own spin on these rides so they're not exactly the same at each location.
-Thanks to its larger size and 2 additional theme parks, Disney World has nearly 50 rides while Disneyland has about half of that, so if you want lots of ride time, you might want to opt for the Florida parks.
+Thanks to its larger size and two additional theme parks, Disney World has nearly 50 rides while Disneyland has about half of that, so if you want lots of ride time, you might want to opt for the Florida parks.

 Disneyland vs. Disney World: Hotels